CODENEON/pathway_hackathon/README.md

 # 1. Navigate to the UI directory
 cd ui

-# 2. Install all dependencies
+# 2. Install all dependencies (includes both frontend and backend dependencies)
 npm install

-# 3. Start the development server
+# 3. Start both the document API server and the UI development server
 npm run dev
 ```

+This single command will start:
+- Document Management API on `http://localhost:3001`
+- React UI on `http://localhost:3000` (with API proxy)

-The UI will be available at `http://localhost:3000` and will connect to the backend API running on port 8008.
+The UI will automatically connect to both the Pathway API (port 8008) and the integrated document API (port 3001 via proxy).

 ---